tthorntone/AdNauseam-Wiki/Notes-on-memory-benchmarks,-selfies.md

 µBlock is quite memory efficient compared to most other blockers.
-However, users will often report that this is not the case.
+However, users will often report that this is not the case, or not as impressive as "advertised" by the official documentation.

 I already wrote about this [here](https://github.com/gorhill/uBlock/wiki/Myth:-%C2%B5Block-consumes-over-80MB).
 I will add more details here, as there is more than just garbage collection to factor in.

 When I run my benchmarks, the methodology used is to reproduce what I believe is the most common scenario: a user launches his/her browser with µBlock already fully configured to his/her liking, without further changes to the selection of filter lists.
 The launch-and-forget scenario.
 I also benchmark this way for all other blockers.